The main function of automotive engine valves is to let air in and out of the cylinders.

 The most common failure of valves is bending or breaking as a result of contact with the pistons.
 The valves contacting the top of a piston is due to incorrect engine synchronization caused by timing chain/belt breakage.
 If you suspect your engine may have bent valves, it is crucial not to attempt to start the engine.

 The bent valves above are a result of a fatigued timing belt that has broken.
 Your timing belt doesn’t last forever and needs to be replaced according to the manufacturer’s service guidelines.
 Replacing your timing belt is cheap insurance against costly engine damage.
+Most engine component are made by computer.
+If you’re looking to build this component for a number of reasons, you’re able to get SIMILAR ONES AVAILABLE ON CKS GLOBAL which systems are made to order.

 Automotive Engine Valve Cooling

 So, The intake and exhaust valves rely on physical contact with the valve seat and guide for cooling.
 The combustion heat is conducted away through the valve seat and guides.
-So, good seat contact is essential to prevent burning.
+So, Good valve seat contact is essential to prevent burning.
 If the valve does not receive adequate cooling, it can overheat, burn and fail.

 Valve Leakage (Cylinder Leakdown Test)